Ben Simmons Pays Tribute To Egg Boy On His Sneakers

 Now, Connolly has gotten support from a fellow Australian: NBA star Ben Simmons of the Philadelphia 76ers.

 Simmons, in Tuesday night’s game against the Charlotte Hornets, wore yellow sneakers with the word “Egg Boy” written on them, per Deadspin.
-Simmons scored 28 points, on 11-for-12 shooting from the floor, to lead the 76ers to a 118-114 road victory over Charotte.
-It was the Sixers’ fifth straight win, one in which star center Joel Embiid sat out in order to rest, ahead of the team’s game against archrival Boston Celtics later this week.
+Simmons scored 28 points, on 11-for-12 shooting from the floor, to lead the 76ers to a 118-114 road victory over Charlotte.
+It was the Sixers’ fifth straight win, one in which star center Joel Embiid sat out in order to rest ahead of the team’s game against archrival Boston Celtics later this week.

 While Simmons’ reputed girlfriend Kendall Jenner came to Charlotte to watch Simmons in the NBA All-Star Game last month, she does not appear to have been in attendance for Tuesday night’s game.